A Few Money Matters to Keep in Mind

 Late charges and other expenses

-San Jac charges a $30 processing fee for each stopped-payment or returned check.
+San Jac charges a $30 processing charge for each stopped-payment or returned check.
 Returned checks include electronically converted checks that have been rejected by the College bank.
 An individual who has had a check returned must then pay the College by cash, cashier's check, money order or credit card.

-San Jac charges a $25 fee for late payments on our Installment Payment Plan (IPP) and Financial Aid Short Term Loan (FASTL).
+San Jac charges a $25 charge for late payments on our Installment Payment Plan (IPP) and Financial Aid Short Term Loan (FASTL).
 If a student fails to pay the IPP or FASTL at its maturity, and the matter is turned over to an attorney or collections agency, the student is responsible for all expenses and expenditures, including cost of attorney and/or collection services incurred, protecting the College's interest, rights and remedies on the Installment Payment Plan or Financial Aid Short Term Loan.